nimeshnayaju/solid-codemirror/README.md

 # solid-codemirror

-A set of libraries to integrate CodeMirror to any SolidJS apps.
+A set of libraries to integrate CodeMirror to any SolidJS app.
 This repository contains two packages:

 - [@solid-codemirror/core](https://github.com/nimeshnayaju/solid-codemirror/tree/main/packages/core)